abreits/node-red-contrib-amqp/readme.md

 Node-RED AMQP input and output nodes
 ====================================

-node-red-contrib-amqp contains an input, an output and a configuration node to connect to a AMQP exchanges or queues for Node-RED.
+`node-red-contrib-amqp` is a [Node-RED](http://nodered.org/docs/creating-nodes/packaging.html) package that connects directly to an AMQP server (e.g. [RabbitMQ](https://www.rabbitmq.com/)).
+It contains an input, an output and a configuration node to connect to AMQP exchanges or queues for Node-RED.

-It uses the [amqp-ts](https://github.com/abreits/amqp-ts) library for the AMQP connitivity.
+It uses the [amqp-ts](https://github.com/abreits/amqp-ts) library for the AMQP connectivity.

 ## Table of Contents